gabrielcuvillier/arxwasm/README.md

     * Filesystem backend changes to access game data from HTTP or HTML5
     * Fix several compilation issues, or other warnings
 * Support files
-    * Sample website and JS scripts to host the PNaCl module, and provide access to game data
+    * Sample website and JS scripts to host the PNaCl module, and provide browser-side access to game data

 ### Implementation notes